finom/seemple/README.md

 # Matreshka
 Matreshka - is the client-side Javascript framework that allows you to build your application a new way.
-The main advantages of Matreshka are: binding of DOM elements to the data, model events, Pub/Sub pattern, improved data types (MK.Array and MK.Object).
+The main advantages of Matreshka are:
+* binding of DOM elements to the data
+* model events
+* Pub/Sub pattern
+* improved data types (MK.Array and MK.Object)
 Forget that you have a UI, because it changes automatically when the data changes.

 ## Getting started
 #### Plug in Matreshka to your app